mweel1/usa_high_level/civil-agencies/us-federal-trade-comission/index.md

 The FTC would provide an education directory, and provide media licenses that are required to use various media containers.

+Media licenses must provide the full name of the person and the media license along with a watermark.

 ### Media containers would include:

 .ticketed-venue